MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 # required metadata
 title: "Launch the Administration CLI - Machine Learning Server "
-description: "Launch the Administration CLI and utility used to manage the operationalization configuration for Machine Learning Server"
+description: "Launch the Admin CLI and utility used to manage the operationalization configuration for Machine Learning Server"
 keywords: ""
 author: "j-martens"
 ms.author: "jmartens"